 Common Signs That Your Car Needs a Tune-Up

 You may believe having a newer car means you won’t need a car tune-up for years, but this couldn’t be further from the truth.
-Preventative maintenance is about stopping any potential minor to major issues that vehicles, new or old, might have.
+Preventative maintenance is about stopping any potential minor to major auto repairs that older vehicles and even newer vehicles might face.

 Additionally, oil changes every three to six months are incredibly important depending on your specific vehicle, especially if you have an older car.
 Newer, late model vehicles may have an indicator on the dashboard that will alert you when it is time for this change.
 But, while many vehicles can tell you when something needs a tune-up, there are still many problems that can occur with your vehicle that can require a tune-up sooner rather than later, including:

 - Spongy brakes

 - Decreased fuel efficiency

 Leaving any abnormal problem unaddressed on your vehicle could potentially result in costly issues down the road.
 Don’t ignore any abnormalities in your car.
 After all, it’s always better to be safe than sorry when it comes to automotive repair.